ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 #### What are we measuring?

-In general, complexity can be used to measure us of various *computational resources* of an algorithm.
+In general, complexity can be used to measure the use of various *computational resources* of an algorithm.
 By far the most common resource is running time.
 When we say Insertion sort is $O(n^2)$, we mean its execution time will grow